zkMeLabs/mechain-contracts/README.md

 **Bucket**:

-- create a bucket on ethereum-compatible chain
+- create a bucket on ethereum-compatible chain(only admin account)
-- delete a bucket on ethereum-compatible chain
+- delete a bucket on ethereum-compatible chain(only admin account)
 - mirror bucket from Mechain to ethereum-compatible chain

 **Object**:

-- delete an object on ethereum-compatible chain
+- delete an object on ethereum-compatible chain(only admin account)
 - mirror object from Mechain to ethereum-compatible chain
-- grant/revoke permissions of objects on ethereum-compatible chain to accounts/groups
+- grant/revoke permissions of objects on ethereum-compatible chain to accounts/groups(only admin account)
 - create an object on ethereum-compatible chain (pending)
 - copy objects on ethereum-compatible chain (pending)
 - Kick off the execution of an object on ethereum-compatible chain (pending)

 **Group**:

-- create a group on ethereum-compatible chain
+- create a group on ethereum-compatible chain(only admin account)
-- delete a group on ethereum-compatible chain
+- delete a group on ethereum-compatible chain(only admin account)
-- change group members on ethereum-compatible chain
+- change group members on ethereum-compatible chain(only admin account)
 - mirror group from Mechain to ethereum-compatible chain

 Users can also approve smart contracts to operate the aforementioned resources instead, check the